duckduckgo/content-scope-scripts/packages/special-pages/pages/duckplayer/readme.md

 Serve the entire folder found under `build/<PLATFORM>/pages/duckplayer`

-### Platform Integration
+### Platform Integrations

-- On Windows, do x, y, z
+So far, the following platforms are supported

-- On Android, do a, b, c
+- Windows

 ---